 This is a complicated topic and depends on several factors such as age, presence of erectile dysfunction before surgery, and whether a “nerve-sparing” was able to be conducted.
-In men with good erections before surgery who undergo nerve-sparing prostate surgery, 70% will regain good function.
-The other 30% will have a decrease in function that can usually be managed with medication.
+In men with good erections before surgery who undergo nerve-sparing prostate surgery, most will regain good function.
+A smaller percentage will have a decrease in function that can usually be managed with medication.
 In men with pre-existing erectile dysfunction, or in those without nerve-sparing the success rate tends to be lower.

 What does External beam radiotherapy involve?